Chapter 1 : Heart of Clay

 Rose crossed her arms.
 ‘So, you don’t think that golem was meant to stand for people like my mum?
 For people like me too, I guess.’

 Scorpius frowned again.
 ‘Maybe that’s what the story used to mean, but I never thought of it that way.
-I don’t think of you
+I don’t think of you that way!’

 ‘I know,’ said Rose quietly, uncrossing her arms and reaching for the book.
 ‘We’re among the first of a new generation of magic, I think.
 I reckon that stories like this are going to disappear eventually.’